 Though we were sinful, we didn’t need to earn a place at the table, He died to give us space.
-Do you remember the ick that you came from?
+Do you remember the ickyness that you came from?
 Or, the sin and dysfunction Jesus died to save you from?
 He loves you the same then and now.
 “For at just the right time, while we were still powerless, Christ died for the ungodly.
 For rarely will anyone die for a righteous man, though for a good man someone might possibly dare to die.
 But God proves His love for us in this: While we were still sinners, Christ died for us.”
 Romans 5:6-8

-What is a lukewarm Christian?
+What is a lukewarm Christian meaning?

 Are you a lukewarm Christian?

-Are you passionate about dying to your desires, needs, and expecations so others can receive undeserved love, favor, and forgiveness?
+Are you passionate about dying to your desires, needs, and expectations so others can receive undeserved love, favor, and forgiveness?
 You can take the Lukewarm QUIZ to tell if you are on fire for the gospel or not!
 Also, check out the bible verses to help you determine if you have lukewarm faith based on God’s standards.

 17 Signs of a Lukewarm Christian in Church